ztrixdev/SwiftMTP/README.md

 * **macOS 12.0+**

 #### Build & Run
-1. Please build Kalam backend first.
+1. Pre-compiled dylibs have been added.
+You can also compile them by yourself. ~~Please build Kalam backend first.
 Refer to `ffi/kalam/native/README.md`.
-This step will build necessary dynamic libraries (`kalam.dylib` & `libusb.dylib`) and will place them under `lib`.
+This step will build necessary dynamic libraries (`kalam.dylib` & `libusb.dylib`) and will place them under `lib`.~~
 2. Open `SwiftMTP.xcodeproj` in Xcode.
 3. Select your target platform (macOS).
 4. Press Run.